MaximilianMcDonough/Research/README.md

 # Research

 ## Project Aim
-The aim of this project is to make reasrching more efficient and effctive by looking at lots of article on a sepcified topic and splitting up the information into catigories.
+It is the objective of this project to make research more efficient and effective by reviewing a large number of articles on a specific topic and categorizing the information accordingly.

 ## How to use
-At the moment there is no user interface.
-So, in the ethical class you just set the topic variable to the name of the topic you want to research and it will return information on the topic.
+As of now, there is no user interface.
+Therefore, in the ethical class, you can simply specify the topic variable as the name of the topic you wish to research, and it will return information about that topic.
+Although it is not yet a completed project, it is fairly accurate most of the time.